Selling Silver Jewellery

 Put your silver jewellery into a box with any other vintage items you’d like to sell.
 You can arrange a collection or take it to your local post office.
 As soon as we’ve got your parcel we’ll appraise the contents.

-We’ll tell you how much cash we’ll pay for your box, then it’s up to you.
+We’ll tell you how much cash we’ll pay for your silver jewellery and anything else in your box, then it’s up to you.
 You can accept the offer we made for an immediate payment or we’ll send your box and its contents back for free.

 Our friendly team are always on hand to answer questions and will talk you through the contents and value of your box once it’s been appraised.